Wafu-no-Yado MASUYA

 Popular in traveler itineraries

-This ryokan is included in 1 public itinerary.
+This ryokan is included in 2 public itineraries.

 6 stopsSimilar ryokans in Nagano ?
 Similarity is calculated only among ryokans in the same region.
 We compare their stored environment and wellness pills, prioritize exact pill matches, then sort by the number of shared pills, rating comparison, rating value, and recency.